argjend551/node-rest-api-session-authentication-https/README.md

-# node-rest-api-session-authentication-https
-REST API for user authentication using sessions and a MySQL database built with Node.js HTTPS server and Express

 # REST API
-This is a simple REST API for user authentication using sessions and a MySQL database built with Node.js and Express.js.
+This is a simple REST API for user authentication using sessions and a MySQL database built with Node.js HTTPS server and Express.js.
 It is written in Object-Oriented Programming (OOP) style and includes custom error handling and middleware.
 The repository includes a simple frontend built with React for demonstration purposes.

 # Features
 - User registration